In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Introduction

 \section{Introduction}

 Spontaneous emission is a fundamental process describing the radiative decay of the excited states.
-From a quantum electrodynamics viewpoint, it is triggered by vacuum fluctuation \cite{dirac1927quantum, welton1948some, milonni1984spontaneous, yokoyama1995spontaneous}.
-Therefore, to tailor the spontaneous emission behavior, we need delicate control of the electromagnetic density of states surrounding the emitters\cite{fermi1950nuclear}.
-Following the groundbreaking works of E.M.Purcell \cite{PhysRev.69.674.2}, controlling the spontaneous emission rate using a cavity that confines finite modes has been widely demonstrated, from atomic to low-dimensional solid-state systems \cite{jhe1987suppression, kleppner1981inhibited,gerard1998enhanced, gerard2001inas}.
-In recent years, two-dimensional semiconductors of transition metal dichalcogenides (TMDCs) gained plenty of research interest due to their strong light-matter interactions \cite{wang2018colloquium}.
-Resulting from the quantum confinement effect and the reduced dielectric screening, the optical properties of atomically thin TMDC layers are governed by distinct exciton states with huge binding energy up to few hundred meV \cite{mak2010atomically, chernikov2014exciton, li2014measurement}.
-The outstanding optical properties of TMDC render them ideal candidates for photonic applications and solid-state quantum electrodynamics \cite{schneider2018two}.
+From a quantum electrodynamics viewpoint, it is triggered by vacuum fluctuations \cite{dirac1927quantum, welton1948some, milonni1984spontaneous, yokoyama1995spontaneous}.
+In order to tailor the spontaneous emission behavior, we need precise control of the electromagnetic density of states surrounding the emitters\cite{fermi1950nuclear}.
+Following the groundbreaking works of E. M. Purcell \cite{PhysRev.69.674.2}, controlling the spontaneous emission rate using a cavity that confines discrete modes has been widely demonstrated from atomic to low-dimensional solid-state systems \cite{goy1983observation, jhe1987suppression, kleppner1981inhibited,gerard1998enhanced, gerard2001inas}.
+In recent years, there has been significant research into two-dimensional semiconductors composed of transition metal dichalcogenides (TMDCs) due to their strong light-matter interactions and unique valleytronic properties \cite{wang2018colloquium}.
+Resulting from the quantum confinement effect and the reduced dielectric screening, the optical properties of atomically thin TMDC layers are governed by distinct exciton states with binding energy up to few hundred meV \cite{mak2010atomically, chernikov2014exciton, li2014measurement}.
+The outstanding optical properties of TMDCs render them ideal candidates for photonic applications and for investigations of solid-state cavity quantum electrodynamics \cite{schneider2018two}.